Five women get Joyeeta Award in Rajshahi - Countryside - observerbd.com

 |

-Five women were given 'Best Joyeeta Award' as recognition for attaining their success in different fields in all eight districts under Rajshahi division on Thursday.
+RAJSHAHI, Five women were given 'Best Joyeeta Award' as recognition for attaining their success in different fields in all eight districts under Rajshahi Division on Thursday.

 Each of them was given a certificate, crest, rapper and Tk 25,000 each.

-State Minister for Women and Children Affairs Fazilatunnesa Indira, MP, addressed the ceremony as chief guest, while Secretary at the Ministry of Women and Children Affairs Hasanuzzaman Kollol and Director General of the Directorate of Women Affairs Farida Parveen spoke as special guests virtually.
+State Minister for Women and Children Affairs Fazilatun Nessa Indira, MP, addressed the ceremony as the chief guest while Secretary at the Ministry of Women and Children Affairs Hasanuzzaman Kollol and Director General of the Directorate of Women Affairs Farida Parveen spoke as special guests virtually.